DENVER — From record temperatures to a cold wind set to bring rain and snow, this week will have a significant weather change from start to finish.

 Then we have Wednesday…

-Wind increases Wednesday with a strong cold front to move through dropping temperatures 30 to 40 degrees from the early week warmth.
-The wind will gust to 50 mph and stronger for parts of the eastern plains and gusts over 30 mph will be possible for the metro areas by Wednesday night.
+Wind increases Wednesday with a strong cold front to move through dropping temperatures upwards of 50 degrees from Tuesday’s warmth.
+The wind will gust to 50 mph and stronger for parts of the eastern plains and gusts over 30 mph will be possible for the metro areas.

 The storm system begins to clear Thursday and will be out of the region Friday.
 As a result, calming and warming conditions will move in for the weekend.